EpsilonSolutions/netscaler-command-reference/docs/network/l2param/l2param.md

 Set/reset proxy ARP in bridge group deployment

 <b>bdgSetting</b>
-Bridging settings for C2C behavior
+Bridging settings for C2C behavior.
+If enabled, each PE will learn MAC entries independently.
+Otherwise, when L2 mode is ON, learned MAC entries on a PE will be broadcasted to all other PEs.

 <b>garpOnVridIntf</b>
 Send GARP messagess on VRID-configured interfaces upon failover

 <b>macModeFwdMyPkt</b>
-MAC mode vserver forward packets destined to VIPs.
+Allows MAC mode vserver to pick and forward the packets even if it is destined to NetScaler owned VIP.

 <b>useMyMAC</b>
-Set/reset cfg_use_my_mac
+Use Netscaler MAC for all outgoing packets.

 <b>proxyArp</b>
-Set/reset cfg_proxy_arp_dr
+Proxies the ARP as Netscaler MAC for FreeBSD.

 <b>garpReply</b>
 Set/reset REPLY form of GARP